Sandhya80/Custom-Flashcards/README.md

 ## Color Palette

-The Flashcard Quizzes app uses a modern, accessible color palette for both light and dark modes to ensure readability and a pleasant user experience.
+The Flashcard Quizzes app uses a modern, accessible colour palette for both light and dark modes to ensure readability and a pleasant user experience.

 | Purpose                | Light Mode         | Dark Mode         |
 |------------------------|-------------------|-------------------|